 The pupils receive a reward point (commendation) from their teachers to recognise the pupil’s contribution in lessons and around the academy.
 A pupil can receive a maximum of three reward points per lesson from each teacher, for example, a pupil may get a question wrong in the first instance but after some intervention have another try and this time get it right, and then the teacher could award a reward point for being a ‘Resilient Learner’.

 The pupil’s reward points can be viewed by parents in real-time using their unique username and password which allow parents to have discussions with their children about the learning which has taken place during their son/daughter’s time in the academy.

 The reward points are translated into an individual, tutor group and house block league table which can be viewed by pupils via their tutor each week.
 The league tables encourage pupils to perform well both as an individual and as part of a team, with the ultimate aim of becoming a learner who achieves their potential.

-The behaviour at LLOBA is outstanding but we still have a very clear, powerful and robust consequence system as a further incentive for students to behave appropriately and to instil a great ‘culture of learning’.
-In the unlikely event of persistently poor behaviour students will be given chances to modify their behaviour.
+The behaviour at LLOBA is outstanding but we still have a very clear, powerful and robust consequence system as a further incentive for pupils to behave appropriately and to instil a great ‘culture of learning’.
+In the unlikely event of persistently poor behaviour pupils will be given chances to modify their behaviour.
 These chances are clearly indicated by the teacher and displayed on the ‘consequence board’ (see diagram)

 We encourage regular dialogue between teachers and parents and believe this relationship to be vital to achieving success together.
-With this in mind we have a fantastic ‘parental login’ system whereby parents can log in to our website and track the behaviour, academic performance attendance and much much more.
+With this in mind, we have a fantastic ‘parental login’ system whereby parents can log in to our website and track the behaviour, academic performance attendance and much much more.
 You will be issued a login and password when your child is in year 7 but if you ever require a new one or have any questions you can contact your child’s tutor or head of house.